Vincent Groves: Death

 In the early 1990s, Vincent Groves began to have health problems.
 He was diagnosed with Hepatitis C and liver failure, the complications from which he died on October 31, 1996, in a prison hospital near Denver.
 Shortly before his death, Groves was asked to confess to other murders, but he refused.

 Aftermath

 In 2012, on the basis of DNA analysis, Groves' guilt was established in the murder of 25-year-old Emma Jenefor, whose body was discovered in Denver in March 1978; 23-year-old Joyce Ramey, who was killed in July 1979; 20-year-old Peggy Cuff, whose body was discovered in November 1979 in Denver, and 35-year-old Pamela Montgomery, who was strangled in August 1988.
 In 1989, during the trial, Groves was named as a suspect in Montgomery's killing because, during the investigation, a witness was found who identified Vincent as the driver of a car she got into on the day of her disappearance, after which she was found dead.

+In 2025, the Douglas County Sheriff's Office announced that Groves was responsible for the 1987 murder of 30-year-old Rhonda Fisher.
+The breakthrough came from DNA analysis of 38-year-old paper bags preserved around Fisher's hand at the crime scene, which preserved both Fisher's and Groves' DNA.